-Click Contact Us to access live Support representatives through chat and callback options.
+Click Contact Us in the Help's Search tab to access live Support representatives through chat and callback options.
 There is no need to call in and wait on hold!
 Note that the support specialists are intended for product help, and cannot answer bookkeeping questions.